grahammcculloch/startup-chiangmai/posts/2019-08-27_definition-of-startup.md

 First thing's first though, we need to build this directory\!
 We do not yet have an answer to "how many startups are there in Chiang Mai?" and I don't have enough time and personal connections to compile the master list on my own.

-If you have a Chiang Mai based startup or you know of one, **[please help add it to my list](https://docs.google.com/forms/d/e/1FAIpQLSfIr8kanV0cposQ61ZsFKWH-Yx05y6-BqrjRHbDXRKwmTISBg/viewform){: target="_blank"}.** You don't have to know a whole lot about it, just provide the name and some links and I can chase it up myself\!
+If you have a Chiang Mai based startup or you know of one, **[please help add it to my list](https://docs.google.com/forms/d/e/1FAIpQLSfIr8kanV0cposQ61ZsFKWH-Yx05y6-BqrjRHbDXRKwmTISBg/viewform).** You don't have to know a whole lot about it, just provide the name and some links and I can chase it up myself\!

 Thanks for your support, and thanks for reading all the way to the end.
 You're just SUPER.